Agoric/documentation/main/zoe/guide/README.md

 When a user escrows with Zoe, they get a few things back immediately: an `outcome`, and a JavaScript promise for a future payout.
-The `outcome` is the return value of making the offer.
+The `outcome` is a promise for the return value of making the offer.
 Let's look a particular example to see how this works.

 ## An example: A swap